olgarithms/sphinx-tutorial/docs/automating-documentation-updates.md

 git commit -m "update docs"
 git push origin update_docs
 ```

+Now, create a PR to merge `update_docs` into `main`.
+As this is a forked repo, make sure the base
+is your own fork's `main` branch as opposed to the default PR behaviour which chooses the original
+fork's `main` branch as the base of your PR.

 From your repo's Github URL, create and merge your PR.
 Go to the `Actions` tab, you should see that
 the workflow `Deploy Documentation` is running.
 Click on it to observe the details of each step.